Table of Contents

 - An extraordinary Parish Council meeting in January 2021 considered available information relating EWR’s detailed route alignment.

-Route alignments have been announced by EWR (April 2021) and public consultation has commenced:
+Route alignments have been announced by EWR (April 2021) and public

 Great Shelford Parish Council – Current Position

 Great Shelford Parish Council takes issue with the Option E route corridor being selected without proper consideration of the alternatives and believes that EWR should undertake analysis and full public consultation on a northern route.

 GSPC notes the cumulative impact of current infrastructure projects in our locality.

 All route options through Great Shelford will have a net detrimental impact on the village.

 GSPC has adopted a communications policy with regard to this project (link) and has written to EWR after publication of the preferred routes requesting far greater levels of engagement and confirming the Council’s strong opinion that a Northern approach should be reconsidered and consulted upon in equivalent detail to the current preferred option of a southern approach to Cambridge.

 GSPC will engage fully in 2021 consultation and will publish details of consultation opportunities for the public.
 Please see Consultation section.

 Great Shelford Parish Council will: